TRUE Function

 The primary reason is to provide compatibility with other spreadsheet programs.
 Let's say one of your clients prefers using another spreadsheet software instead of Excel.

-If they have a similar logical function used in their reports, then Excel might have thrown some error to you and might be unable to display the result.
+If they use a similar logical function in their reports, then Excel might have thrown an error, and you might be unable to display the result.

 To compensate for this, Excel developed the function so that even if the third-party spreadsheet program has the process, it should accurately reflect the same result in MS Excel.